mgriley/BigOlJungle/README.md

 ## JungleWriter 🐒

 JungleWriter is an online tool for creating fun, free-form websites.
 Create a site without any coding experience.
-Mainly for hobbyists and artists/designers who are looking to create something more free-form, instead of a traditional site.
+Made for hobbyists, artists, and designers who are looking to create something unique, instead of a traditional site.

 Try it!
 www.junglewriter.com